aaronodonoghue96/pp4-reservation/README.md

 Manually tested deleting and updating a record not made by user, as an admin:
 Result: Change was made, as admin has permission to change or delete any record

+Tested responsiveness using Google browser and manually resizing window, all elements are visible in all cases, works across all screen sizes